lifaon74/rx-dom/examples/tutoral.md

 </html>
 ```

-However, this won't work for 2 reasons:
+However, this is prohibited for 2 reasons:

 - `rx-dom` is intended to be tree-shacked and minified.
-If you don't explicitly boostrap or inject your main component,
+So, if you don't explicitly boostrap or inject your main component,
-  you'll end up with an app of 0KB of javascript.
+  it means you've done zero import, consequently you'll end up with an app of 0KB of javascript.
   For the same reason we use `generateCreateElementFunctionWithCustomElements`:
   to properly import every required components, else we may miss some custom elements
-  (meaning a custom tag acting like a div for example, because the component is not defined).
+  (meaning a custom tag acting like a simple div for example, because the component is not defined).
 - `rx-dom` doesn't use `document.body.appendChild` or any native DOM functions: it tries to be context independent
   (may run on node and browser), and uses a faster *'connected'* detection algorithm that the `connectedCallback`.
   So, you must use `rx-dom` functions instead of native ones.